How long does a patent last?

 Even if Australia is the only country of interest, an Australian provisional patent application could be filed and followed up with an Australian non-provisional patent application 12 months later to similar effect.

-The following is an extract of the cover sheet of the patent mentioned above.
-It shows that the patent is associated with’ provisional patent application no. 2020901922 filed 11 June 2020 – that is, filed more than 20 years before the patent’s 22 March 2041 expiration date.
+The following is an extract from the cover sheet of the patent mentioned above.
+It shows that the patent is ‘associated with’ provisional patent application no. 2020901922 filed 11 June 2020 – that is, filed more than 20 years before the patent’s 22 March 2041 expiration date.

 25 YEARS